Speed Tests and Easy Image Optimizer

-- You can get a free GTmetrix account to view some useful stats on the Timings tab.
+- You can get a free GTmetrix account to view some useful stats on the Timings tab (these are now shown on the Speed Visualization of the Summary tab).
 Fully Loaded means EVERYTHING has finished loading, it is not the same as when the page has loaded for your visitors.
 Lot's of plugins use clever ways to defer resources, especially things like ads, so the fully loaded time might paint a dismal picture.
-But never fear, check the Contentful Paint and Dom Interactive times to see when the page actually shows up for the visitor.
+But never fear, check the Contentful Paint and Time to Interactive to see when the page actually shows up for the visitor.

 Even better, go load the page yourself.
 Of course, make sure you logout of your site first, so you get the same experience as your visitors.
 Do it on a laptop, on a tablet, on a phone, any device you have, do some real tests and see how it feels.